 - handles any mismatches, as described and illustrated, in the Seeding Your database section of the Getting Started User Guide

 - checks for any lost scrobbles (details here)

-- if there are no mismatches, and no suspected missing track plays, it accepts the batch of scrobbles, and updates MediaMonkey (track and album play counts, and also the date last played columns) … and the wizard resets to the Get action
+- if there are no mismatches, and no apparent missing track plays, it accepts the batch of scrobbles, and updates MediaMonkey (track and album play counts, and also the date last played columns)

 In this illustration there were no unmatched or missing tracks, so we have another run summary dialogue box with a blue “i” icon indicating that the batch of fresh scrobbles has been fully processed.

 When you press the OK button to dismiss the Run Summary, the Wizard will advance ready for the next Get action.

 Once you have been using AlbumPlays for a while, you will have built up a set of rules to handle any cases where Last.fm is in disagreement with you, regarding how your tracks should be tagged.
 This should mean that you mostly get a clear run, as illustrated above.